-4 Reimagine policing.
+Reimagine policing.

 A coalition of willing, reform-minded leaders in Chatham County are developing alternatives to court-involvement for young people.
-Chatham County's law enforcement officials have been part of these conversations and are partners on key initiatives, including the Front Porch, a multi-agency resource center intended to divert youth from court and connect them to services, and the adoption of restorative responses like community conferencing.
+Chatham County's law enforcement officials have been part of these conversations and are partners on key initiatives, including the adoption of restorative responses like community conferencing and the Front Porch: a multi-agency resource center intended to divert youth from court and connect them to services.

 Deep's research38 discovered that Savannah's young people do not feel safe around our city's police officers.
-Furthermore, research makes clear that "tough on crime" policing strategies and zero-tolerance school discipline policies always disproportionately harm youth of color and other marginalized communities to alarming degrees.39
+Furthermore, research makes clear that "tough on crime" policing strategies and "zero-tolerance" school discipline policies disproportionately harm youth of color and other marginalized communities to alarming degrees.39